zalando/zalando.github.io/_docs/resources/github.md

 ## Organizations

-There are 2 primary organizations which act as the central source for Zalando open source projects and 4 project/topic specific organizations.
+There are 2 primary organizations which act as the central source for Zalando open-source projects and 4 project/topic specific organizations.
 With very few exceptions the Zalando-Incubator is the organization where new projects will initially be published.

 * [Zalando-Incubator](https://github.com/zalando-incubator) - Incubator of new projects which have not yet matured enough to be on the main org.
 * [Zalando](https://github.com/zalando) - The primary organization hosting mature projects already graduated from the incubator